Sophomore Summer Foreign Travel Award in Studio or Art History

 Any carefully planned combination of study and educational travel outside the United States may meet the terms of the award.
 Past winners have taken a variety of summer courses appropriate to their interests, as well as traveling to various locations in Europe and as far as Egypt, working on archeology expeditions in Spain and Israel, taking a special summer program in art, or re-tracing the itinerary of an early twentieth century master of modern architecture.

 Students are required to develop their applications in consultation with their Art/Art History advisor.
 Art advisors will help with project planning and can speak, in the department's award decision meeting, for the applicants with whom they've worked.

 Application materials should include:

-- A 1-page Summer Study/Travel Awards Application Cover Sheet (Art's version) — download the form here, complete it and submit to the Art and Art History coordinator (email@example.com) via email.
+- A 1-page Summer Study/Travel Awards Application Cover Sheet (Art's version) — download the form here, complete it and submit to Interim Art and Art History Coordinator, Julie Gemmell (firstname.lastname@example.org), via email.

 - A 2-3 page statement presenting your reasons for undertaking the proposed plan, its academic and non-academic elements, the dates you would be abroad, and your expected itinerary.